FirstGroup: Corporate branding and liveries

 FirstGroup has always had a consistent brand and uses the First brand for most of its operations.
-FirstBus began to apply a standard corporate typeface to its fleet names in the late 1990s, introducing the stylized f logo depicting a road.
+FirstBus began to apply a standard corporate typeface to its fleet names in the late 1990s, introducing the stylised f logo depicting a road.
 A corporate white, pink and blue livery nicknamed "Barbie" was introduced to new buses, while further bus company acquisitions continued.
 Inherited bus fleets were initially left in their original colours with First fleet names, with the intention that the Barbie scheme would stand for a set service quality.
 Later older buses received a modified "Barbie 2" livery.

-As part of its corporate branding, First subsequently removed all local branding for its bus services, buses simply carried the 'First' brand, although each company still operated independently.
+As part of its corporate branding introduced in November 2001, First subsequently removed all local branding for its bus services, buses simply carried the 'First' brand, although each company still operated independently.
 In 2012, the group began to introduce a new purple, white and lilac 'Olympia' livery to its bus fleets, which also reinstated local branding.
 In January 2014, the company rebranded its First Somerset & Avon operations in Bridgwater and Taunton as The Buses of Somerset, using a two-tone green livery.

 The FirstGroup's bus operations were rebranded again in December 2024, adopting a new logo that replaced the one used since the formation of FirstBus in April 1995 as well as the slogan of 'Moving the Everyday'.
 This coincided with the introduction of a purple and grey livery named "ultraviolet" which had already begun to be rolled out onto the group's bus fleets using the former logo.

 Hull Trains carries a predominantly blue livery, including white, pink and purple.
 This was also used by First Great Western until 20 September 2015, when the franchise was rebranded as Great Western Railway, with a new logo and dark green livery paying homage to the original Great Western Railway.

 In Scotland, First ScotRail operated with a blue livery with white saltire markings on the carriage ends, as mandated by the Scottish Government's transport agency Transport Scotland.